Blood test shows 83% accuracy for detecting colorectal cancer, study finds

 "A blood test is attractive because it's relatively easy to do and there's no 'ick factor' that can keep people from doing home stool testing," he said.
 "In the New England Journal study, the cell-free DNA blood test detected 83% of colon cancers but only 65% (11 of 17) of those in stage 1, which are statistically the most curable, and I await further research to help determine its role in colon cancer screening."

-The test has not been approved by the Food and Drug Administration and most insurers do not cover it, but it is already on sale in the U.S. for $895, according to the Associated Press.
-The maker of the test, Guardant Health, anticipates an FDA decision this year, the outlet reported.
+The test has not been approved by the Food and Drug Administration and most insurers do not cover it, but it is already for sale in the U.S. for $895.

+"The company has made an FDA submission," LaPook noted during an appearance on "CBS Mornings" Friday.
+"The FDA is considering it, and they're thinking in the spring there's going to be an advisory committee and then it could be approved by the end of the year — remains to be seen."

-Led and funded by Guardant Health, the findings come a multisite clinical trial of nearly 8,000 people ages 45 to 84, where Guardant's Shield blood test was compared to colonoscopy, the current gold standard for colorectal cancer screening.
+The findings come from a multisite clinical trial of nearly 8,000 people ages 45 to 84, where Guardant's Shield blood test was compared to colonoscopy, the current gold standard for colorectal cancer screening.
+The study was led and funded by the maker of the test, Guardant Health.

 "The gold standard for colon cancer screening is colonoscopy because it can detect colon cancer in its earliest, most treatable stages and it can find and remove precancerous polyps before they have a chance to turn into cancer," LaPook said.